Skip to main content

 • the price has changed by more than Price Update Delta basis points

 The XCH/USD market price is an off-chain metric.
 As such it cannot be obtained in a fully trustless manner.
 Instead, Oracle prices are calculated based on prices provided by data providers.
 Each data provider obtains XCH/USD prices from crypto exchanges or other trading venues and publishes them on-chain in an Announcer singleton coin.
-Announcers don't keep a price history, they only store the latest price supplied by their respective data provider.
+Announcers don't keep a price history, they only store the latest price supplied by their respective data provider, the Announcer Price.

 Oracle update